Aromatherapy Vs Sensual Massage

 Aromatherapy and sensual massage both involve stimulating the senses (in particular, the sense of smell in aromatherapy and sense of touch in sensual massage).
 This stimulation results in a deep state of physical and mental relaxation.
 Sensual may be more associated with arousal than aromatherapy, but apart from this, the two are extremely similar.

 If you’re after deep relaxation and intense stimulation of the senses, try aromatherapy.
-If you want all this but with head-to-toe satisfaction try a hotel sensual massage in London.
+If you want all this but with head-to-toe satisfaction try our sensual massage North London.
 Either way, you’re guaranteed for a completely unique sensual experience!